gangmo1011/gangmo1011/README.md

 ### I am Heo Kyeong Mo.
 I'm a baby developer from Incheon, Republic of Korea.

 ## About Me
+:smiley: I've been graduated from CAU, major in Public Adminstration.
-:smiley: I'm currently learning basic programming skills like Python, HTML and Javascript.
+I'm currently learning basic programming skills like Python, HTML and Javascript.

-:pencil: Sometimes I write articles on [Medium](https://medium.com/) <br/>
+\\<!--:pencil: Sometimes I write articles on [Medium](https://medium.com/) <br/> -->

 📬 How to reach me: kyeongmo97@naver.com

 ## Interest
+Data Analysis and Visualization
 Data Engineering